CSRD reporting

 Prepare yourself optimally for the reporting guideline

-As part of CSRD reporting, almost 50,000 European companies will be obliged to disclose their ESG management from 2025.
-Find out what data will be required and how you can prepare for this now.
+As part of the CSRD reporting, European companies will be required to disclose their ESG management starting in 2025.
+Learn what data is required and how you can best prepare for it.

 What is the CSRD Directive?